unixorn/awesome-zsh-plugins/README.md

 * [plugin-vscode](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for macOS, Windows, and Linux.
 * [plugin](https://github.com/darrenbutcher/plugin) - Creates custom oh-my-zsh plugins from a boilerplate template.
 Very oh-my-zsh centric, the generated plugins will need editing to work with other frameworks.
 * [pr-is-root](https://github.com/zpm-zsh/pr-is-root) - Sets an environment variable you can use in a custom prompt when running as root.
+* [pr-node](https://github.com/zpm-zsh/pr-node) - Sets an environment variable which can be used to display nodeJS information in a custom prompt.
 * [pretty-time](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 * [profile-secrets](https://github.com/gmatheu/shell-plugins) - Securely keep sensitive variables (api tokens, passwords, etc) as part of your terminal init files.
 Uses gpg to encrypt/decrypt the file with your secrets.
 * [project (gko)](https://github.com/gko/project) - Create node/python/ruby project both locally and on github(private or public repository).